cryptape/ckb-transaction-cobuild-poc/README.md

 ## Project Structure
-* ckb-typed-message
+* ckb-transaction-cobuild

-    A library for writing scripts with typed message support.
+    A library for writing scripts to support CKB transaction co-build protocol.

-* contracts/typed-message-lock-demo
+* contracts/transaction-cobuild-lock-demo

-    A demo lock demonstrating how to write a lock script with typed message support.
+    A demo lock demonstrating how to write a lock script.

 * dapp